Last Mile Delivery Statistics: Key Trends & Insights for 2026

 Automation continues to reshape the last-mile delivery market.
 Delivery robots are projected to grow at a 20.4% annual rate, with applications in urban and campus environments.

-24. 60% of millennials shop online for sustainability reasons
+24. 60% of millennials shop online with sustainable delivery as a deciding factor

 The environmental impact matters more than ever, especially to younger shoppers.
 Brands offering low-emission delivery options are winning long-term loyalty.
 (Source)

-25. 25% reduction in delivery costs via load pooling and route optimization
+25. Businesses can achieve a 25% reduction in delivery costs through load pooling and route optimization

 Dynamic scheduling, route planning, and shipment consolidation are generating major savings for last-mile delivery services.
 These innovations improve delivery efficiency and environmental impact.
 (Source)